-Disappointed German Protestants said Pope Benedict XVI had failed to match a conciliatory message Friday with concrete action to bridge the 500-year-old rift between them.
+Disappointed German Protestants said Pope Benedict XVI had failed to match a conciliatory message Friday with concrete action to heal the 500-year-old rift between them.

 But he said bluntly that hopes he would make a specific gesture toward ecumenism, or reconciliation within the Church, such as easing restrictions on Protestant spouses of Catholics taking joint communion, had been misplaced.

-"Prior to the popes visit there was some talk of an 'ecumenical gift' which was expected from this visit," German-born Benedict said.
+"Prior to the popes visit there was some talk of an 'ecumenical gift' which was expected from this visit," the German-born pontiff said.

 "There is no need for me to specify the gifts mentioned in this context.
 Here I would only say that this reflects a political misreading of faith and of ecumenism."

-The prayer service was held at Erfurt's Augustinian monastery where Martin Luther, the father of the Protestant Reformation, trained as a priest before his 1517 schism with Rome led to the enduring split in western Christianity.
+The prayer service, which was also attended by Chancellor Angela Merkel, a Protestant, was held at Erfurt's Augustinian monastery where Martin Luther trained as a priest before his 1517 schism with Rome led to the enduring split in western Christianity.

 The head of the Lutheran Church, Nikolaus Schneider, who had met with Benedict earlier in the day, said he was pleased by the "brotherly atmosphere" of the talks, adding "we really listened to each other".